techidaily/site-iphone-location/source/_posts/in-2024-double-location-dongle-all-to-know-about-apple-iphone-xripad-gps-spoofing-drfone-by-drfone-virtual-ios.md

 Through this detailed guide, you can quickly learn **how to quickly see someone’s location on Apple iPhone XR**.
 For diversity, we have discussed three reliable apps that can help you navigate someone's location accurately.
 However, if you want to fake your location to prevent others from tracking you, we have recommended Dr.Fone – Virtual Location tool, which works precisely in this scenario.

 <ins class="adsbygoogle"
      style="display:block"
+     data-ad-format="autorelaxed"
      data-ad-client="ca-pub-7571918770474297"
+     data-ad-slot="1223367746"></ins>
+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-client="ca-pub-7571918770474297"
      data-ad-slot="8358498916"
      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://iphone-location.techidaily.com/how-to-change-your-location-on-apple-iphone-6-drfone-by-drfone-virtual-ios/"><u>How to Change Your Location on Apple iPhone 6 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-xs-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone XS Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-12-mini-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 12 mini | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-14-plusipad-drfone-by-drfone-virtual-ios/"><u>A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 14 Plus/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-6-methods-to-protect-yourself-from-location-tracking-on-apple-iphone-14-drfone-by-drfone-virtual-ios/"><u>In 2024, 6 Methods to Protect Yourself from Location Tracking on Apple iPhone 14 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-14-plusipad-drfone-by-drfone-virtual-ios/"><u>In 2024, A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone 14 Plus/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-se-2022-drfone-by-drfone-virtual-ios/"><u>In 2024, Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone SE (2022) | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-double-location-dongle-all-to-know-about-apple-iphone-6s-plusipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>In 2024, Double Location Dongle All to Know About Apple iPhone 6s Plus/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-fix-the-apple-iphone-12-gps-not-working-issue-drfone-by-drfone-virtual-ios/"><u>How to Fix the Apple iPhone 12 GPS not Working Issue | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, Quick Steps to Change Weather Location on Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/does-itools-virtual-location-not-work-on-apple-iphone-15ipad-drfone-by-drfone-virtual-ios/"><u>Does iTools virtual location not work On Apple iPhone 15/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-see-someones-location-on-apple-iphone-se-2020-drfone-by-drfone-virtual-ios/"><u>How to See Someones Location on Apple iPhone SE (2020) | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/does-pokegoplusplus-still-work-on-apple-iphone-14-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>Does PokeGo++ still work on Apple iPhone 14 Pro Max/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-pokegoplusplus-still-work-on-apple-iphone-xsipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does PokeGo++ still work on Apple iPhone XS/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/does-itools-virtual-location-not-work-on-apple-iphone-se-2022ipad-drfone-by-drfone-virtual-ios/"><u>Does iTools virtual location not work On Apple iPhone SE (2022)/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-12-mini-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 12 mini Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-why-does-itools-virtual-location-not-work-for-apple-iphone-11ipad-solved-drfone-by-drfone-virtual-ios/"><u>In 2024, Why Does iTools Virtual Location Not Work For Apple iPhone 11/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-11-pro-drfone-by-drfone-virtual-ios/"><u>3 Smart and Simple Ways to Change Home Address on Apple iPhone 11 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-itools-virtual-location-not-work-on-apple-iphone-xripad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does iTools virtual location not work On Apple iPhone XR/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-fix-the-apple-iphone-13-mini-gps-not-working-issue-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Fix the Apple iPhone 13 mini GPS not Working Issue | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/5-ways-change-your-home-address-in-googleapple-map-on-apple-iphone-13ipad-drfone-by-drfone-virtual-ios/"><u>5 Ways Change Your Home Address in Google/Apple Map on Apple iPhone 13/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-13-mini-waze-drfone-by-drfone-virtual-ios/"><u>7 Fixes to No GPS - Showing Approximate Location on Apple iPhone 13 mini Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/how-to-see-someones-location-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>How to See Someones Location on Apple iPhone 7 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-why-does-itools-virtual-location-not-work-for-apple-iphone-13-pro-maxipad-solved-drfone-by-drfone-virtual-ios/"><u>In 2024, Why Does iTools Virtual Location Not Work For Apple iPhone 13 Pro Max/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-fix-the-apple-iphone-xs-max-gps-not-working-issue-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Fix the Apple iPhone XS Max GPS not Working Issue | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-14-plusipad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone 14 Plus/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/quick-steps-to-change-weather-location-on-apple-iphone-se-2022-drfone-by-drfone-virtual-ios/"><u>Quick Steps to Change Weather Location on Apple iPhone SE (2022) | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, Quick Steps to Change Weather Location on Apple iPhone 12 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-3-smart-and-simple-ways-to-change-home-address-on-apple-iphone-15-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, 3 Smart and Simple Ways to Change Home Address on Apple iPhone 15 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-how-to-enable-disable-and-change-safari-location-on-apple-iphone-13-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Enable, Disable, and Change Safari Location on Apple iPhone 13 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-14-proipad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone 14 Pro/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/a-full-review-for-itools-virtual-location-and-top-5-alternatives-for-apple-iphone-se-2020ipad-drfone-by-drfone-virtual-ios/"><u>A Full Review for iTools Virtual Location and Top 5 Alternatives For Apple iPhone SE (2020)/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/4-effective-methods-fake-gps-location-on-apple-iphone-15-pro-maxipad-drfone-by-drfone-virtual-ios/"><u>4 Effective Methods Fake GPS Location on Apple iPhone 15 Pro Max/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-double-location-dongle-all-to-know-about-apple-iphone-12-miniipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>In 2024, Double Location Dongle All to Know About Apple iPhone 12 mini/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-quick-steps-to-change-weather-location-on-apple-iphone-6-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Quick Steps to Change Weather Location on Apple iPhone 6 Plus | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-4-effective-methods-fake-gps-location-on-apple-iphone-6-plusipad-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 Effective Methods Fake GPS Location on Apple iPhone 6 Plus/iPad | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-does-pokegoplusplus-still-work-on-apple-iphone-xs-maxipad-drfone-by-drfone-virtual-ios/"><u>In 2024, Does PokeGo++ still work on Apple iPhone XS Max/iPad? | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/double-location-dongle-all-to-know-about-apple-iphone-15-pro-maxipad-gps-spoofing-drfone-by-drfone-virtual-ios/"><u>Double Location Dongle All to Know About Apple iPhone 15 Pro Max/iPad GPS Spoofing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-7-fixes-to-no-gps-showing-approximate-location-on-apple-iphone-se-2020-waze-drfone-by-drfone-virtual-ios/"><u>In 2024, 7 Fixes to No GPS - Showing Approximate Location on Apple iPhone SE (2020) Waze | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/in-2024-hide-location-on-apple-iphone-12-mini-and-android-without-others-knowing-drfone-by-drfone-virtual-ios/"><u>In 2024, Hide location on Apple iPhone 12 mini and Android without others knowing | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/find-my-app-troubleshooting-no-location-found-vs-location-not-available-and-how-to-fix-them-on-apple-iphone-15-drfone-by-drfone-virtual-ios/"><u>Find My App Troubleshooting No Location Found vs. Location Not Available & How to Fix Them On Apple iPhone 15 | Dr.fone</u></a></li>
+<li><a href="https://iphone-location.techidaily.com/why-does-itools-virtual-location-not-work-for-apple-iphone-11ipad-solved-drfone-by-drfone-virtual-ios/"><u>Why Does iTools Virtual Location Not Work For Apple iPhone 11/iPad?
+Solved | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/4-solution-to-get-rid-of-pokemon-fail-to-detect-location-on-samsung-galaxy-z-fold-5-drfone-by-drfone-virtual-android/"><u>4 solution to get rid of pokemon fail to detect location On Samsung Galaxy Z Fold 5 | Dr.fone</u></a></li>
+<li><a href="https://ai-editing-video.techidaily.com/new-2024-approved-effective-10-ways-to-convert-youtube-to-mov-at-ease-pc-and-online/"><u>New 2024 Approved Effective 10 Ways to Convert YouTube to MOV at Ease PC & Online</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-fake-snapchat-location-without-jailbreak-on-realme-11-5g-drfone-by-drfone-virtual-android/"><u>How to Fake Snapchat Location without Jailbreak On Realme 11 5G | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/how-to-fix-pokemon-go-route-not-working-on-samsung-galaxy-m34-5g-drfone-by-drfone-virtual-android/"><u>How to Fix Pokemon Go Route Not Working On Samsung Galaxy M34 5G? | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/does-find-my-friends-work-on-oppo-find-x7-drfone-by-drfone-virtual-android/"><u>Does find my friends work on Oppo Find X7 | Dr.fone</u></a></li>
+<li><a href="https://android-location-track.techidaily.com/in-2024-top-7-phone-number-locators-to-track-xiaomi-redmi-13c-location-drfone-by-drfone-virtual-android/"><u>In 2024, Top 7 Phone Number Locators To Track Xiaomi Redmi 13C Location | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-here-are-some-reliable-ways-to-get-pokemon-go-friend-codes-for-vivo-v29-drfone-by-drfone-virtual-android/"><u>In 2024, Here Are Some Reliable Ways to Get Pokemon Go Friend Codes For Vivo V29 | Dr.fone</u></a></li>
+<li><a href="https://location-social.techidaily.com/in-2024-how-to-change-location-on-tiktok-to-see-more-content-on-your-lava-blaze-2-pro-drfone-by-drfone-virtual-android/"><u>In 2024, How to Change Location on TikTok to See More Content On your Lava Blaze 2 Pro | Dr.fone</u></a></li>
+<li><a href="https://iphone-unlock.techidaily.com/in-2024-how-to-change-your-apple-id-password-on-your-apple-iphone-13-pro-drfone-by-drfone-ios/"><u>In 2024, How To Change Your Apple ID Password On your Apple iPhone 13 Pro | Dr.fone</u></a></li>
+<li><a href="https://fix-guide.techidaily.com/how-to-fix-unfortunately-contacts-has-stopped-error-on-poco-m6-pro-4g-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How to Fix Unfortunately, Contacts Has Stopped Error on Poco M6 Pro 4G | Dr.fone</u></a></li>
+<li><a href="https://android-pokemon-go.techidaily.com/in-2024-a-working-guide-for-pachirisu-pokemon-go-map-on-oppo-k11-5g-drfone-by-drfone-virtual-android/"><u>In 2024, A Working Guide For Pachirisu Pokemon Go Map On Oppo K11 5G | Dr.fone</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/how-to-unlock-verizon-apple-iphone-8-plus-by-drfone-ios/"><u>How to Unlock Verizon Apple iPhone 8 Plus</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-how-to-transfer-videos-to-dvd-discs-on-windows-and-mac-computers/"><u>New 2024 Approved How to Transfer Videos to DVD Discs on Windows and Mac Computers</u></a></li>
+<li><a href="https://ai-vdieo-software.techidaily.com/2024-approved-create-captions-with-ease-10-free-online-subtitle-makers/"><u>2024 Approved Create Captions with Ease 10 Free Online Subtitle Makers</u></a></li>
+<li><a href="https://ai-editing-video.techidaily.com/1713951112884-slow-motion-edits-are-pretty-mesmerizing-and-weve-all-imagined-ourselves-in-one-of-those-visually-appealing-slowed-down-movies-well-teach-you-how-to-make-a-/"><u>Slow-Motion Edits Are Pretty Mesmerizing, and Weve All Imagined Ourselves in One of Those Visually Appealing, Slowed-Down Movies.
+Well Teach You How to Make a Smooth Slo-Mo Video Using Twixtor in This Article.
+Stay Tuned Until the End for 2024</u></a></li>
+<li><a href="https://sim-unlock.techidaily.com/unlock-your-boost-mobile-iphone-14-pro-max-before-the-plan-expires-by-drfone-ios/"><u>Unlock Your Boost Mobile iPhone 14 Pro Max Before the Plan Expires</u></a></li>
+<li><a href="https://blog-min.techidaily.com/how-to-remove-google-frp-lock-on-m6-pro-5g-by-drfone-android-unlock-remove-google-frp/"><u>How to remove Google FRP Lock on M6 Pro 5G</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/how-to-transfer-data-from-xiaomi-14-to-any-ios-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>How to Transfer Data from Xiaomi 14 to Any iOS Devices | Dr.fone</u></a></li>
+<li><a href="https://ai-vdieo-software.techidaily.com/new-design-stunning-whatsapp-status-updates-with-these-apps/"><u>New Design Stunning WhatsApp Status Updates with These Apps</u></a></li>
+<li><a href="https://techidaily.com/full-guide-to-hard-reset-your-asus-rog-phone-8-pro-drfone-by-drfone-reset-android-reset-android/"><u>Full Guide to Hard Reset Your Asus ROG Phone 8 Pro | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/how-to-simulate-gps-movement-in-ar-games-on-oppo-reno-8t-5g-drfone-by-drfone-virtual-android/"><u>How to Simulate GPS Movement in AR games On Oppo Reno 8T 5G? | Dr.fone</u></a></li>
+</ul></div>